The Foley Engineer works in the Sound Department, setting up microphones and recording the sound effects Foley Artists create for a motion picture

 Another avenue would be to get a job at a music recording studio.
 Those skills can be a good asset for recording Foley sounds because there is crossover in microphone use.”
 His advice highlights the competitive nature of the film industry and especially in the post sound world.
 It isn’t enough to just have the curiosity or passion; sometimes working alongside other professionals in a different job helps to cross over.

-Foley Artists are usually members of the union, which sets pay rates that depend on the type of project.
+Foley Engineers are usually members of the union, which sets pay rates that depend on the type of project.

 Unions, Groups & Associations